Kumaon division: Independent India

 After India became independent in 1947, United Provinces were converted into the newly formed Indian state of Uttar Pradesh.
 The princely state of Tehri Garhwal joined the Indian Union in 1949, and became a district under the Kumaon division.
 Three new districts viz.
 Pithoragarh from Almora, Chamoli from Garhwal and Uttarkashi from Tehri Garhwal were created in 1960.
-A new revenue division, named Uttarakhand division was carved out from these 3 districts of Kumaon division.
+A new revenue division, named Uttarakhand division, was carved out from these three districts of Kumaon division.

 The year 1969 saw major administrative reforms in these hilly regions of Uttar Pradesh, and a new Garhwal division, with its headquarter in Pauri, was formed with the districts of Tehri Garhwal and Garhwal from Kumaon division, and Uttarkashi and Chamoli from Uttarakhand division.
 The Uttarakhand division too was disestablished the same year, and the remaining district of Pithoragarh was brought back to Kumaon division, hence giving it its present size.

-Three new districts were created in the 90's, taking the total number of districts in the division to 6.
+Three new districts were created in the 90's, taking the total number of districts in the division to six.
 Udham singh nagar from Nainital in 1995, and Bageshwar from Almora and Champawat from Pithoragarh in 1997.
-Two new districts, Ranikhet from Almora and Didihat from Pithoragarh were announced in 2011 by the then Chief minister of Uttarakhand, Ramesh Pokhriyal, but the districts never came into existence because no official notification was ever released.
+As a result of the largely peaceful Uttarakhand movement, the state of Utarranchal was carved out of Uttar Pradesh in 2000; this state's name was changed to Uttarakhand in 2007.
+Two new districts, Ranikhet from Almora and Didihat from Pithoragarh, were announced in 2011 by the then Chief minister of Uttarakhand, Ramesh Pokhriyal, but the districts never came into existence because no official notification was ever released.

 Culture

 Traditional attire

 Pichaura (पिछोङा) is a traditional attire worn by married Kumaoni women generally for religious occasions, marriage, and other rituals.
 Traditionally handmade using vegetable dyes, Pichhauras are available in red and saffron.
 Local designs made in Almora, Haldwani and other parts of Kumaon use silk fabric and accessories made of pearl.
 It is also contemporarily made using machines.
 In recent years its popularity has seen a rise, especially in Kumaoni diaspora in other states and countries.

-Kumaoni men do wear a Kumaoni cap, which is of black colour.
+Kumaoni men wear a Kumaoni cap, which is of black colour.
 However, during festivals, especially during Kumauni Holi the cap becomes white in colour.